PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_v0.24.md

   * When you change this setting, the current offset settings are shown as the numerical coordinates of the C-Stick.
 * This shifts the global coordinate C-Stick coordinate, not delay.
 This is for hitting downward angled forward smashes, for example.
 * Press R+Start+D-pad Down to see the current offset values on each axis of the C-Stick.
-  * The Analog Stick will show the current snapback filter values.
+  * At the same time, you can see the current snapback filter values on the Analog Stick..

 # Z-Jump